 For this reason, we chose to donate to The Climate Change Fund.
 This philanthropic fund supports a mixed portfolio of sustainable solutions, including emissions reduction and carbon capture.
 The organization has fund managers who get to know their specific domain extremely well, and it makes sense to me to delegate the important decision of which exact charities receive funds based on their performance and current needs.
 Here’s the lead researcher at the Climate Change Fund, Johannes Ackva, speaking on the Volts Podcast about effective climate altruism.

-We donated again to the Climate Change Fund again in 2022, and plan to for the foreseeable future.
+We donated to the Climate Change Fund again in 2022, and plan to for the foreseeable future.
 Anyone can contribute to the fund; if you’re interested in learning more about how you can donate, you can find out more below:

-Our New Goal in 2022: Becoming a Carbon-Neutral Company
+Becoming a Carbon-Neutral Company

 Purely from the perspective of how much we donate, the Climate Change Fund is where we are primarily focused.
 But, alongside charitable giving, it’s always been a goal of ours to become carbon neutral.